vanHeemstraPublications/dev-to/articles/hello_pico_workflow_series/episode-19.md

 ---
-title: "🏁 The Finished Journey"
+title: "Hello Pico Workflow 🏁 Ep.19"
 series: "Hello Pico Workflow"
 part: 19
 organization: "the-software-s-journey"
 tags: [open-engineering, pico, wrapup, architecture]
 ---

-## 🏁 The Finished Journey
+## Episode 19: The Finished Journey

 Eighteen episodes ago, I didn't know what a Pico was.
 Here's the course laid out the way it naturally organizes itself, now that every piece has a name and a place: